css-raku/CSS-raku/doc/TagSet.md

     Synopsis: `my CSS::Properties $props = $tag-set.inline-style($elem);`

-    A rule to parse an inline style associated with the tag, i.e. the `style` attribute.
+    Default method to parse an inline style associated with the tag, i.e. the `style` attribute.

+    This method simply parses the 'style' attribute, if present.

   * tag-style

     A rule to add any tag-specific property settings.
+For example.
+This method must be implmented, by the class that is applying this role.